 When Should You Apply for Medicare?

-If you already receive Social Security benefits or benefits from the Railroad Retirement system, then you will be automatically enrolled in Medicare (both part A and part B) starting the first day of the month you turn age 65.
-Your Medicare card is mailed to you about three months before your 65th birthday.
-It is sent to the address on record with Social Security.
+If you've received Social Security benefits or benefits from the Railroad Retirement system at least four months before you turn 65, then you will be automatically enrolled in Medicare (both part A and part B) starting the first day of the month you turn 65.
+You'll get your Medicare card in the mail about three months before your 65th birthday.
+It will be sent to the address on your Social Security record.

-You should also check out the Medicare Enrollment Booklet which contains clear, concise information about both Medicare Part A and B, and can help you make a decision as to whether you should remain enrolled in Medicare Part B.
+You should also check out the Medicare Enrollment Booklet which contains clear, concise information about both Medicare Part A and Part B.

 If you are not yet receiving Social Security benefits or benefits from the Railroad Retirement system, you are eligible to sign up for Medicare three months before the month you turn 65, but your enrollment will not happen automatically.
-You must call or apply online - details below.
-It is to your benefit to sign up for Medicare Part A as soon as you are eligible, even if you still have coverage through a group health plan.
+You must call or apply online.
+It is to your benefit to sign up for Medicare Part A as soon as you are eligible, especially if you qualify for premium-free Part A, even if you still have coverage through a group health plan.

-Although eligible, you do not have to enroll in Part B, which requires you to pay a monthly premium.
-You need to take the time to learn about Medicare Part B to determine if you should sign up; if you don’t sign up initially it may cost you more to sign up later.
-The links in the section below contain information that can help you make this decision.
+Although eligible, you may not have to enroll in Part B, which requires you to pay a monthly premium.
+Spend the time to learn about Medicare Part B to determine if you should sign up.
+If you don’t sign up initially and don't have other qualifying coverage, it may cost you more to sign up later.

 How to Apply for Medicare

-For those who did not sign up at 65, Medicare has an open enrollment period each year from January 1 - March 31.
-If you apply for Medicare during this time your benefits take effect July 1.
+For those who do not sign up at 65 and are not eligible for a SEP, Medicare has a general enrollment period each year from January 1 to March 31.
+If you apply for Medicare during this time, your benefits take effect July 1.

-At 65 you may have signed up for Part A, but not Part B. This occurs most often with someone who is still working and has access to a group health plan.
+At 65, you may have signed up for Part A, but not Part B. This occurs most often with someone who is still working and has access to a group health plan.
 Once you retire, you'll need to add Part B within eight months of the earliest of either the end of your employment or end of your group health coverage.
-This enrollment option falls under one of the Special Enrollment Period offerings.
+This option is considered a special enrollment period.